torabzadeh/sdaza/_posts/2023-08-11-statistical-power.md

 - **Sample allocation**
 - **Different MDEs by variant**

-In the case of multiple comparisons, conducting multiple statistical tests or comparisons within a study or analysis can inflate the likelihood of obtaining false positive results.
-We need then to adjust our alpha according to the different number of tests performed.
-In general, that will increase the sample size we need to reach a statistically significant result.
-We must consider this issue when designing our experiments, but also when analyzing ourt data (e.g., post hoc analyses).
+When conducting multiple statistical tests or comparisons within a study or analysis, there is a risk of obtaining false positive results.
+To address this, we need to adjust our $$\alpha$$ level based on the number of tests performed.
+This adjustment increases the required sample size to achieve statistical significance.
+It is important to consider this issue during experiment design and data analysis, including post hoc analyses.

-To get an intuition about why multiple comparison testing is an issue, let's simulate a simple example.
-Assume we have one control group, and three variants (treatments).
-For the sake of the example, we simulate data with no effect or differences between control and treatment groups.
-That is, the null hypothesis (i.e., no effect) is always true.
-For each iteration, we test the control group with each treatment and count if we get one or more significant results using $$\alpha=0.05$$.
-We know there is no differences between groups.
+To gain an understanding of why multiple comparison testing poses a challenge, let's consider a simple example.
+Suppose we have a control group and three treatment variants.
+In this example, we will simulate data where there are no effects or differences between the control and treatment groups.
+In other words, the null hypothesis (i.e., no effect) is always true.
+In each iteration, we test the control group against each treatment and count the number of significant results we obtain using a significance level ($$\alpha=0.05$$).
+It is important to note that we already know there are no differences between the groups.

 {% highlight python %}